bitpay/bitcore-blog/contents/articles/transactionbuilder/index.md

   broadcast(tx.serialize().toString('hex'));
 ```
 In the example, `utxos` are the available unspent outputs for the
 transactions.
-The list of unspend output for a bitcoin address can
+The list of unspent output for a bitcoin address can
 be obtained from Bitcoin blockchain APIs, like [blockchain.info](http://blockchain.info),
 [biteasy.com](http://biteasy.com), [blockr.io](http://blockr.io), or our
 own open-sourced [insigh-api](https://github.com/bitpay/insight-api).